la2050/archive/_projects/2014/envisionla-by-coding-and-design-with-minecraft.md

   resources_technical: '0'
   resources_communityoutreach: '0'
   resources_research: '0'
+  Which area(s) of LA does your project benefit?:
+    - Central LA
+    - East LA
+    - South LA
+    - Watts
+  Does your project impact Los Angeles County?: 'No'
   impact_metrics: >-
     Our project is hitting many areas for today and LA2050.
 As mentioned before there are very few Latinos and Blacks in the creative industry.
 We hope to